GTNewHorizons/Opis/README.md

 Subjectively, I found it too cumbersome in development to work with MobiusCore as a separate mod and codebase whilst attempting to update Opis.
-I found that MobiusCore is [not depended upon by any other mods](http://minecraft.curseforge.com/projects/mobiuscore/relations/dependents?filter-related-dependents=3), so I thought it OK to integrate as a git submodule instead.
+I found that MobiusCore is [not depended upon by any other mods](http://minecraft.curseforge.com/projects/mobiuscore/relations/dependents?filter-related-dependents=3), so I thought it OK to integrate it directly.

 # Building